 Yes.
-If current residents of a living space are not present, the Office of Housing and Residential/Commuter Life staff members will enter the room and perform a full safety inspection.
+If current residents of a living space are not present, the Residential Education & Housing staff members will enter the room and perform a full safety inspection.
 If this does occur, paperwork will be left in the room, notifying the occupants that the inspection took place and of any violations which were found.